Sustainable Resource

 Funded by the Government’s Emergency Active Travel Fund, schemes such as these are designed to make it easier for those who want to travel around Wirral on their bike - making cyclists feel more confident sharing the road with other vehicles and making access around the borough easier by joining with other cycle lanes.

-Works on Tower Road to improve walking and cycling links
+Improvements to Tower Road walking and cycling links

 In February 2021 Tower Road reopened to pedestrians, cyclists and drivers.
 Linking to existing cycling and walking routes, the improvements made at Tower Road will make travelling around the borough on foot or bike accessible to more residents and support the wider regeneration of the area.